Robin Sharman

 Robin Sharman (born 8 December 1979) is an English road racing cyclist and coach from Repton, Derbyshire.
 He competed in the Under-23 road races at the UCI Road World Championships in 2000 and 2001.
 He represented England at the 2006 Commonwealth Games, competing in the road event but did not finish the race.
+In 2005 Rob road the elite road world championships in Madrid.
 In February 2009 Sharman was appointed Olympic Development Programme Coach for the Great Britain junior squad, following a year as a coach for British Cycling's Go Ride scheme in the East Midlands.